MicrosoftDocs/biztalk-docs/his/core/os-400-distributed-program-calls1.md

     > [!NOTE]
     >  The RMTPGMCALL can pass maximum 35 parameters as IN or OUT, or as IN/OUT in any combination.

     [!INCLUDE[hisHostIntServNoVersion](../includes/hishostintservnoversion-md.md)] includes sample code showing how to implement the IMS Connect programming model.
-The sample code is located at **\\***installation directory***\SDK\Samples\AppInt**.
+The sample code is located at **\\**<em>installation directory</em>**\SDK\Samples\AppInt**.
 Start Microsoft Visual Studio, open the tutorial you want to use, and follow the instructions in the **Readme**.

     For information about configuring the mainframe and writing server applications for IBM AS/400e, see the ILE RPG/400 Programmers Guide Version 4 (IBM Document #SC09-2507-02) and the ILE RPG/400 Reference Version 3 (IBM Document #SC09-2077-01).

 ## See Also
  [Transaction Integrator Components](../core/transaction-integrator-components1.md)